-Stay informed about heart, vascular and thoracic topics in this continuation of The Beating Edge blog from our Heart & Vascular Institute, which is ranked No. 1 in heart care in the nation by U.S. News & World Report.
+Stay informed about heart, vascular and thoracic topics from our Heart & Vascular Institute, which is ranked No. 1 in heart care in the nation by U.S. News & World Report.

 During your hospitalization, nurses use technology, standardized processes and ongoing communication to deliver you the best care in the safest environment.

 Research has shifted experts’ opinions on which fats are heart-healthy.
 You'll be surprised to learn which fats you can eat more of and which you still have to avoid.

 It's been clear that high cholesterol is a risk factor for developing coronary blockages, but only recently has evidence emerged showing that it also causes a risk of narrowing of the aortic valve.